kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 I fully support the goals of the working group and the IETF process.

 However, it's clear to me that there's fundamental issues with the MoqTransport draft.
-We don't have a consensus on how to send media over QUIC (ironic) and the compromise is to make the protocol intentionally obtuse.
+Primerally, we don't have a consensus on *how* to send media over QUIC which is awfully ironic.
+The well-intentioned compromise is support multiple modes but this has made the protocol obtuse and difficult.
-It has been quite depressing both implementing and using a generic MoqTransport library and things are only getting worse.
+It has been miserable implementing and using a generic MoqTransport library and things are only getting worse as new use-cases are discovered.
-In our RUSH to standardize a protocol, the QUICR solutions often lead to WARP in ideals.

 This fork is meant to be constructive.
 I've spent far too much of my professional and personal time working on MoQ and want to see it through.
 But there's only so much that can be repeatedly debated in Github issues.

+In our RUSH to standardize a protocol, the QUICR solutions often lead to WARP in ideals.
+Perhaps it's not the best idea to design an experimental protocol by committee.
-I feel it's time to focus on the implementation and lead by example.
+I want to focus on the implementation and lead by example.

 # Differences
 This is a summary of the high-level differences between the MoqTransport draft ([moqt]) and this draft.

 Conceptually, MoqTransfork should be considered as an extension of QUIC.
-It adds properties to suppoet live media but it does not attempt to replace any QUIC functionality.
+It adds properties to support live media but it does not attempt to replace any QUIC functionality.

 This draft (moq-transfork-00) is based on moq-transport-03.
 Unless otherwise indicated, the procedures and encoding are the same.
 Future versions of moq-transfork will be independent.

-## Object Model
+# Object Model
 The MoqTransfork object model consists of:
 - Broadcast
 - Track